ibm-cloud-docs/billing-usage/estimating_costs.md

    If you want to estimate costs for other products, you can return to the catalog and select additional products to add to the estimate.

 7. When you're done adding offerings to your estimate, click **Review estimate** to see your detailed estimate.
-You can download the estimate as an XLSX, CSV, or PDF by clicking **Download**.
+You can download a PDF, an XLSX, or a CSV of the estimate by selecting the appropriate option from the Actions menu.

 ## Creating quotes for classic infrastructure services
 {: #quotes}